xiaohan2012/daily-reading/week-plans/nov-28.md

 # Wednesday

 - [ ] frog: integrate `core-decompose` of ICDE to networkit C++ (3h)
-  - compile/build networkit
+  - [X] compile/build networkit
-  - change the code (graph object) in ICDE to the classes in networkit C++
+  - [X] change the code (graph object) in ICDE to the classes in networkit C++
   - expose the properties (core, deg+, order) to Python using Cython
   - test with small examples
-- [ ] understand Wilson's paper: https://www.cs.cmu.edu/~15859n/RelatedWork/RandomTrees-Wilson.pdf (3h)
+- [X] understand Wilson's paper: https://www.cs.cmu.edu/~15859n/RelatedWork/RandomTrees-Wilson.pdf (3h)
 - [ ] `core-bfs`: BFS guided by core number in C++ (1h)

-20 h ~= 3 days
+## frog

+- learned got to know how to compile and test networkit code using `scons` and `gtest`
+- changed the data types in ICDE code to match networkit

+next step:

+- compile the ICDE code using scons
+- write test examples in gtest for `ComputeCore`
+- make the test pass

+## Wilson's paper

+didn't understand the proofs

+##